shaysugg/Notes/iOS-study/RW Expert Swift/Core Concepts.md

 condition ? try valueTrue() : try valueFalse()
 }
 ```
-`rethrow` helps to throw the passed function parameters errors. if they dont throw it's fine to write the higher level function without `try`. ([more about rethrow](https://www.avanderlee.com/swift/rethrows/))
+`rethrow` helps to throw the passed function parameters errors. if they don't throw it's fine to write the higher level function without `try`. ([more about rethrow](https://www.avanderlee.com/swift/rethrows/))

 ## The Fundamental Types
 * named types (protocols, enumerations, structures and classes)